 Working with Babbage, Lovelace realized that machines could do more than simple calculations—they could follow instructions to perform any logical operation.

-She wrote the first algorithm intended to be processed by a machine, effectively creating one of the top 10 female inventions in history.
+In 1843 she wrote the first algorithm intended to be processed by a machine, effectively creating one of the top 10 female inventions in history.
 Lovelace foresaw that computers could manipulate symbols, compose music, and solve complex problems, demonstrating the limitless potential of technology.

 Ada Lovelace is recognized among the most influential female inventors who changed modern technology.
 Her pioneering work continues to inspire programmers, engineers, and women in STEM around the world.